Heatblur-Simulations/f-4e-manual/src/cockpit/overview.md

 Greetings, phaboulus Crewman!
 Get ready for an in-depth look into the cockpit of the legendary F-4E Phantom II by Heatblur.
-This chapter is your backstage pass to every button, switch, and light that makes this aircraft the biggest contributor of MIG Parts.
+This chapter is your backstage pass to every button, switch, and light that makes this aircraft the world's largest distributor of MIG Parts.

 In the pilot's cockpit, we'll break down the essentials — from the slick ejection seat to the control panels.
 Each part plays a key role in helping the pilot stay on top of things in the